ahoqueali/ahoqueali.github.io/agile/story-pointing/README.md

 ##  How to story point

-The story pointing of a story should be done relative to a base story that has been story pointed by the team
+The story pointing of a story in a sprint backlog should be done relative to a story pointed base story from the same backlog

 ##  How to make storying point better